pdebruin/java/README.md

 # Java on Azure

-This repo intends to provide an overview of Java on Azure services, explanation, samples, .
+This repo intends to provide an overview of Java on Azure services, explanation, samples, etc.

 ## Introduction